 Designed For Learning

-Intensive, short-term projects afford other learning opportunities: For Celebration of Children's Fashion, senior-year students created childrenswear collections; For the design competition Reconstruction, teams deconstructed Louis Vuitton pieces by Marc Jacobs and combined elements from them with elements from vintage fashions from the Parsons Archives.
+Intensive, short-term projects afford other learning opportunities: For Celebration of Children's Fashion, senior-year students created childrenswear collections; for the design competition Reconstruction, teams deconstructed Louis Vuitton pieces by Marc Jacobs and combined elements from them with elements from vintage fashions from the Parsons Archives.
 Swarovski Crystals sponsored a recent costume competition for which student designers created fantastical costumes for historical monarchs.
-Course-based collaborations like The Design and Marketing of Luxury Goods is a semester-long program bringing together business and design students to work directly with executives in the luxury goods industry on product development.
+The program also offers course-based collaborations like The Design and Marketing of Luxury Goods, a semester-long program bringing together business and design students to work directly with executives in the luxury goods industry on product development.
 Past partners include Chanel, Christian Dior, Lladró, LVMH Perfumes and Cosmetics, Saks Fifth Avenue, Bulgari, and Hèrmes.

 Centers of Fashion

-Seasonal industry events such as Fashion Week afford students myriad opportunities to engage with the field, network, and see work.
-Even the program's locations are intentional.
+Seasonal industry events such as Fashion Week afford students numerous opportunities to engage with the field, network, and see work.
+Even the program's locations have been deliberately chosen.
 Surrounding the David Schwartz Fashion Education Center, the program's main building in the heart of New York's garment district, are scores of patternmakers, showrooms, and fabric and accessories vendors.
 Our location in Paris, formerly home to the French Fashion Federation's École de la Chambre Syndicale de la Couture Parisienne, similarly takes advantage of its setting amid the museums, ateliers, archives, and design houses of the first arrondissement.
 The cities' resources extend beyond the creative talent of their designers and editors to include the industry's business side and cultural connections.